Lower Bounds on Pauli Manipulation Detection Codes: Introduction

 \section{Introduction}

-Pauli Manipulation Detection (PMD) codes were introduced by Bergamaschi~\cite{Ber24} as a coding scheme for detecting every Pauli error with high probability.
-PMD codes can be seen as a quantum analogue of Algebraic Manipulation Detection (AMD) codes~\cite{CDFPW08}, which guarantee error detection of every additive error without using secret keys.
+Pauli Manipulation Detection (PMD) codes were introduced by Bergamaschi~\cite{Ber24} as a coding scheme that detects every Pauli error with high probability.
+PMD codes can be seen as a quantum analogue of Algebraic Manipulation Detection (AMD) codes~\cite{CDFPW08}, which guarantee detection of every additive error without secret keys.
 Bergamaschi~\cite{Ber24} provided an explicit construction of PMD codes based on purity testing codes~\cite{BCGST02} and demonstrated their applications in quantum error correction and tamper detection.
 Specifically, he constructed approximate quantum erasure codes approaching the quantum Singleton (or non-cloning) bound by combining PMD codes with list-decodable stabilizer codes.
-Also, he gave a construction of quantum tamper-detection codes for qubit-wise channels using classical non-malleable codes.
+Also, he gave a construction of quantum tamper-detection codes for qubit-wise channels using classical non-malleable codes~\cite{DPW18}.

 AMD codes have been extensively studied since their introduction in~\cite{CDFPW08}.
-Lower bounds on the adversary's success probability and the tag size are known~\cite{CDFPW08,CFP13,PS16}, as well as near-optimal constructions~\cite{CPX15,PS16,HP18,HP19}.
-However, no such lower bounds are known for PMD codes.
+They provide a keyless method for detecting additive tampering and have become a fundamental building block in information-theoretic cryptography.
+Applications include robust secret sharing~\cite{CDFPW08,CPS02,CDDFS15,Che19}, robust fuzzy extractors~\cite{DORS08,DKKRS12}, multiparty computation~\cite{BT07,GIPST14,GIW16}, and non-malleable codes~\cite{DPW18}.
+Tight lower bounds on the adversary's success probability and on the tag length are known~\cite{CDFPW08,CFP13,PS16}, together with near-optimal constructions~\cite{CPX15,PS16,HP18,HP19}.
+In contrast, no lower bounds were previously known for PMD codes.

+The ability of PMD codes to detect every Pauli error places them within the framework of \emph{approximate} quantum error-correcting codes~\cite{LNCY97,CGS05,BGG24,YYGL24}, which can outperform \emph{exact} quantum codes by allowing a small error probability.
+In particular, PMD codes provide an approximate form of quantum error detection against Pauli errors.
+This detection property also relates PMD codes to recent work on quantum non-malleable codes~\cite{ABJ24,BGJR25}, and more broadly to quantum tamper-detection schemes~\cite{BK23,BB25,BKR25}.
+While PMD codes focus on detecting Pauli errors, quantum tamper detection aims to provide protection against more general classes of operations, including broad classes of unitary attacks~\cite{BK23,BB25,BKR25}.